I was staggered this week. It was just unbelievable. Is underpinning even required?

 - Could the damage have simply been repainted and plastered for the time being.
 Not investigated.

-Look, the building was on a cut to fill site and the dropped area of house was in the fill section.
+Look, the building was on a cut to fill site and the dropped area of the house was in the fill section.
 Maybe some underpinning is required.

 But the fact that 25 underpins were recommended including in areas where there was no fill, no real movement, possibly not even any recent damage indicates that the underpinning assessment was premature and pretty much unfounded.